Dreams of the mask: the face you put on yourself and can no longer always take off

 Astrological note: The dream of a mask grown in often arrives during tense transits of Pluto through the 1st or 10th house, during its aspects to the Sun, and during periods of Saturn touching your Moon.
 Scorpios, Capricorns, and Cancers recognize this dream especially precisely.
 If Pluto is now touching your Sun — the Shadow shows the merging of the role with you, and the dream conveys this through a mask that no longer differs from your skin to the touch.

 In the dream someone reaches out a hand and carefully takes the mask off you.
-Perhaps it is someone close; perhaps a stranger, but warm.
+Perhaps it is someone close to you; perhaps a stranger, but a warm one.
 Sometimes you resist, sometimes not.
-Beneath the mask is a real face: with tiredness, with pain, with unexpected tenderness.
-In the body — exposure and at the same time relief: I am seen as the real one, and nothing terrible has happened.
+Beneath the mask is a real face: with weariness, with pain, with unexpected tenderness.
+Exposure and, at the same time, relief live in the body: I am seen as I really am, and nothing terrible has happened.

-Your Inner Child speaks here — the part that acutely needs to be seen without having to “be in form.”
-This dream comes when in your life there appears or has long existed a person near whom you can be without polish: without a smile, without “all is OK,” without a ready answer.
-The Child shows: such closeness is rare, it is worth valuing.
-Or, on the contrary: “I really lack such a person,” and it is worth honestly admitting this.
+Without this mask your Inner Child laughs — the part that acutely needs to be seen without having to “be in form.”
+This dream comes when, in your life, a person appears or has long existed beside whom you can be without polish: without a smile, without “all is OK,” without a ready answer.
+The Child shows you that such closeness is rare and worth valuing.
+Or, on the contrary, that you really lack such a person — and it is worth honestly admitting this.

-If you calmly allow the mask to be taken off — you have a living experience of real closeness, and it is worth preserving it.
-If you resist — the old “I will not be loved without the mask” is stronger than your mature readiness to be seen, and it is worth gently working with this.
-If under the mask is a surprisingly calm face — there is more resource inside you than you think; the role took more than it seemed.
+If you calmly allow the mask to be taken off, you have a living experience of real closeness, and it is worth preserving it.
+If you resist, the old “I will not be loved without the mask” is stronger than your mature readiness to be seen, and it is worth gently working with it.
+If under the mask is a surprisingly calm face, there is more resource inside you than you think; the role was taking more than it seemed.

 Ask yourself: “Beside which person or in which situation can I now be without a mask — and what helps me trust enough to allow myself to be seen as I am?”